ABCD-STUDY/ABCDWorkshop-reproducible-science/_episodes/08-reproducible.md

 # Module 0: Reproducible Science

-## Access to the workshop shell environment
+## Access to the command shell

-You may access the https://abcd-workshop.ucsd.edu.
-Hit enter twice for host and port, and enter one of the workshop user names (abcd01, abcd02, ... abcd20):
+For the duration of the workshop we are providing an interactive shell on a website: https://abcd-workshop.ucsd.edu.
+Select the SSH icon in the center of the page, hit enter twice to accept the default values for host and port, and enter one of the workshop user names (abcd01, abcd02, ... abcd20):
 ~~~
 [Press Shift-F1 for help]